Island Pacific Supermarket: PhilHouse

 The in-house fast food (turo-turo) restaurant located within all Island Pacific stores.
 It specializes in Filipino meals inspired by lutong-bahay (home cooking), offering dishes such as adobo, sinigang, and kare-kare.

 Crab Mentality

 A seafood restaurant concept within select Island Pacific locations.
 It offers seafood boil dishes featuring crab, shrimp, mussels, and other shellfish, prepared with Filipino-inspired sauces such as garlic butter and spicy cajun.
 As of 2025, Crab Mentality operates in the Los Angeles and Santa Clarita branches.

 Chirp & Oink

 A fast food concept at Island Pacific that focuses on Filipino-style chicken and pork dishes.
 Its menu includes fried specialties such as empanada, fried chicken, and Filipino-style spaghetti.
 Chirp & Oink is currently available at the Santa Clarita location.

 San Honoré Panaderia

 A bakery brand available in select Island Pacific locations.
 It specializes in traditional Filipino breads and pastries, including pandesal, ensaymada, and hopia.
 Locations include Granada Hills, Lake Forest, Fresno, Hayward, Union City, and Los Angeles.

+Island Pacific Cargo (IP Cargo)

+IP Cargo is the shipping and logistics arm of Island Pacific, a Filipino supermarket chain in the United States.
+It provides Balikbayan box services to the Philippines, offering affordable rates and reliable delivery to help overseas Filipinos send goods and gifts to their families back home.